Newt Gingrich: Republican Revolution

 In the November 1994 midterm elections, Republicans gained 54 seats and took control of the House for the first time since 1954.
-Long-time House Minority Leader Bob Michel of Illinois had not run for re-election, giving Gingrich, the highest-ranking Republican returning to Congress, the inside track at becoming Speaker.
+Long-time House minority leader Bob Michel of Illinois had not run for re-election, giving Gingrich, the highest-ranking Republican returning to Congress, the inside track at becoming Speaker.
 The midterm election that turned congressional power over to Republicans "changed the center of gravity" in the nation's capital.
 Time magazine named Gingrich its 1995 "Man of the Year" for his role in the election.

 Speaker of the House

 The House fulfilled Gingrich's promise to bring all ten of the Contract's issues to a vote within the first 100 days of the session.
 President Clinton called it the "Contract on America".

 Legislation proposed by the 104th United States Congress included term limits for Congressional Representatives, tax cuts, welfare reform, and a balanced budget amendment, as well as independent auditing of the finances of the House of Representatives and elimination of non-essential services such as the House barbershop and shoe-shine concessions.
-Following Gingrich's first two years as House Speaker, the Republican majority was re-elected in the 1996 election, the first time Republicans had done so in 68 years, and the first time simultaneously with a Democratic president winning re-election.
+Following Gingrich's first two years as House Speaker, the Republican majority was re-elected in the 1996 election, the first time Republicans had done so in 68 years and the first time in 80 years that they won a House election simultaneous to a Democratic president being re-elected.

 As Speaker, Gingrich sought to increasingly tie Christian conservatism to the Republican Party.
 According to a 2018 study, Christian conservatism had become firmly ingrained in the Republican Party's policy platforms by 2000.
 Yale University congressional scholar David Mayhew describes Gingrich as profoundly influential, saying "In Gingrich, we have as good a case as we are likely to see of a member of Congress operating in the public sphere with consequence."

-In 1997 Speaker Gingrich visited Taiwan as well as Beijing in mainland China.
+In 1997, Speaker Gingrich visited Taiwan as well as Beijing in mainland China.